 The Corporation operates in various jurisdictions where there are legislative initiatives relating to greenhouse gas ("GHG") emissions being considered or adopted.
 Climate change policy is evolving at regional, national and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place.
 As signatories to the United Nations Framework Convention on Climate Change and as participants to the 2015 Paris Climate Conference and the resulting Paris Agreement, the Governments of Canada, the European Union and other signatories (together with the other countries involved) have pledged to work together to limit global temperature rise resulting from GHG emissions to a goal of less than 2° Celsius and to pursue efforts to limit below 1.5° Celsius, through implementing successive nationally determined contributions.
 The GHG emission reduction pledges are not binding, however, and most countries have not announced how they intend to meet the commitments agreed to at the 2015 Paris Climate Conference.
 The various GHG policies and clean air initiatives have resulted in continued uncertainty surrounding the timing and scope of climate change regulations and a continuing patchwork of regulatory initiatives.
 If enacted, these may adversely affect the Corporation's financial condition and results of operations.
-Notwithstanding the current regulatory uncertainty, Magellan has established its corporate carbon footprint and is committed to a GHG reduction target in line with the United Kingdom, a leader in setting strong reduction targets.
-Upon cancellation of Ontario's Cap and Trade program in 2018, the Corporation's casting operation located in Haley, Ontario has been involved in engagement sessions regarding the federal carbon pricing backstop system being developed by Environment and Climate Change Canada.
+Notwithstanding the current regulatory uncertainty, Magellan has established its corporate carbon footprint and is committed to a GHG reduction target in line with those set by the United Kingdom, a leader in setting strong reduction targets.